-A student may be expelled either by the Innovations Academyneutral and impartial Charter School Board of Directors following a hearing before it or by the Charter School Board of Directors upon the recommendation of and neutral and impartial Administrative Panel, to be assigned by the Board of Directors as needed.
-The Administrative Panel shouldshall consist of at least three (3) members who are certificated and neither a teacher of the pupil orstudent nor a Board member of the School's governing board Charter School Board of Directors.
-Each entity shall be presided over by a designated neutral hearing chairperson.
-The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense, and the Board of Directors shall make the final determination.
+A student may be expelled either by the Innovations Academy Board following a hearing before it or by the Board upon the recommendation of an Administrative Panel to be assigned by the Board as needed.
+The Administrative Panel should consist of at least three members who are certificated and either a teacher of the pupil or a Board member of the School's governing board.
+The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense.

-E. Expulsion Procedures
+5. Expulsion Procedures

-Only the Director or the Director's designee may recommend expulsion of a student orrefer a student for an expulsion hearing.
+Only the Director or the Director's designee may recommend expulsion of a student or refer a student for an expulsion hearing.
 Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Executive Director or designee determines that the Pupilstudent has committed an expellable offenseand recommends the student for expulsion.
-Commented [MB171]: Pursuant to AB 982, which added EC §§ 48913.5 and 47606.2 to provide homework for suspended pupils and specifically required this language to be included within a charter school's suspension and expulsion policy pursuant to EC § 47606.2.
+Unless postponed for good cause, the hearing shall be held within thirty school days after the Director or designee determines that the Pupil has committed an expellable offense.